raynamharris/Shell_Intro_for_Transcriptomics/03_ReadWriteMoveCopy.md

 # Lesson 03.
 Reading, Writing, Moving, Copying, Removing

-Now, let's practice reading, writing, moving, and copying files and directories.
-Let's go back to our Shell_Transcriptomics
+In this part of the course, we will download some RNAseq data and practice reading, writing, moving, and copying files and directories

+## Getting Ready: Download the Practice Data
+For this lesson, you will need to download some files in order to follow along.

+1. **Download and move [this file](./data/Shell_Transcriptomics.zip) to your Desktop**
+2. If download does not start automatically, click "View Raw" to start the download.
+3. Unzip/extract the files.
+You should have a folder on your desktop called "Shell-Transcriptomics"

 ~~~ {.bash}
 cd ~/Desktop/Shell_Transcriptomics